Babmichel/babmichel.github.io/_tabs/about.md

 order: 4
 ---

-> Hey, I am currently doing a Phd in symmetric cryptanalysis at Inria Paris !
-I live in the 13th district of Paris so you may found me there !
-{: .prompt-tip }
 >
 > I have to make my own personal page while waiting for Wikipedia to provide one...
 >